 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.

 - This medication should not be used for any disorder other than that for which it was prescribed.

 - The treated skin area should not be bandaged, otherwise covered or wrapped so as to be occlusive, unless directed by the physician.

 - Patients should report to their physician any signs of local adverse reactions.

-Alclometasone dipropionate cream should not be applied in the diaper area as diapers or plastic pants may constitute occlusive dressing (see DOSAGE AND ADMINISTRATION).
+- Parents of pediatric patients should be advised not to use alclometasone dipropionate cream or ointment in the treatment of diaper dermatitis.
+Alclometasone dipropionate cream or ointment should not be applied in the diaper area as diapers or plastic pants may constitute occlusive dressing (see DOSAGE AND ADMINISTRATION).